You have questions about workers compensation…we have answers.

 Wondering “When will workers comp offer a settlement?” or “Should I even accept this offer?”
 Here’s everything you should know.

 Sometimes, this means that your lost wages are reimbursed and your medical bills are covered by your employer’s insurance company.
-But what happens if you are offered a lump sum settlement instead?
-And when will workers comp offer a settlement?
+Other times, it comes in the form of a single lump sum settlement.

 At first glance, workers compensation settlements sound enticing.
 You receive one lump sum payment (sometimes hundreds of thousands of dollars), which you will then use to cover your medical expenses and lost wages.
 If there’s anything left over, you get to keep it.